-We expect to be in-person again, as we were in 2022.
-We will continue to offer a remote option and hope this encourages caregivers, students with disabilities that make commuting or working in offices difficult, or students who need to remain near family.
+We will continue to offer a remote option and hope this encourages caregivers, students with disabilities that make commuting or working in offices difficult, or students who need to remain near family to apply.
 Keep in mind that REU is a commitment of time like a full-time job (e.g., 40 hrs/week).
 We will work with you on how we schedule program activities and pair you with a mentor who can accommodate flexible hours and different U.S. time zones, within reason.

 Eligibility: